A short story encapsulating Mercury's experience as he works across the ages.

 “I guess that’s as good as it’s gonna get.”

 That morning he was, of course, the museum's first visitor.
 He wandered the huge building, his eyes poring over display after display, thrilled to finally absorb the world's ancient treasures.
 After an hour he stumbled upon a statue beneath a sign: The First Visitor.
 The young man looked at the ceiling decorated as a starry night sky.
-His eyes went wide with shock.
+His eyes went wide.

 “No,” he whispered.
 “It can’t be.”
-He feverishly read through all The First Visitor’s info screens.
+He feverishly read through The First Visitor’s info screens.
 Everything within him resonated, then screamed.
-He bolted past the velvet ropes and clung to the granite legs.
-Fragments and feelings from a place deep inside rushed through heart and mind.
-He sobbed in disbelief, struggling to make sense of it all.
+He bolted past the velvet ropes and clutched the granite legs.
+Fragments and feelings from a place deep inside rushed through him.
+He sobbed in disbelief.

-“I’m a nobody!” he protested, as if challenging the glittering plastic stars.
+“I’m a nobody!” he protested, challenging the glittering plastic stars.
 “This can’t be!”
 His grip loosened as he began giggling.
-That's when a security guard nearby approached, and got down on one knee to present a calm but assertive presence.
+That's when a security guard approached, and got down on one knee, presenting a calm but assertive presence.
 “Sir, would you care to explain what’s going on, here?”

 The young man stopped laughing immediately, gave a sideways glance, and strengthened his grip.
 An unbelievable series of images and stories flowed through his mind, and they could only turn this discussion into complete absurdity.